...

 Is BBL Safe?
 Understanding Why the Procedure Became “High-Risk”

 To understand what “safe BBL surgery” really means, you have to understand what made BBL risky in the first place.
 The procedure combines two operations in one: liposuction (harvesting fat) and fat grafting (re-injecting purified fat).
 Each step can be done safely—but the danger historically centered on how and where fat is injected.
+For a step-by-step walkthrough of how modern BBL surgery in Turkey combines these two steps with safety protocols, see our full procedure guide.

 The real danger: fat embolism (explained in plain English)